 The Board believes the development of healthy behaviors and habits with regard to eating cannot be accomplished by the District alone.
 It will be necessary for the school staff, in addition to parents and the public at large, to be involved in a community-wide effort to promote, support, and model such healthy behaviors and habits.
-Parents interested in being involved should contact Food Service Director Jenny Patton.
+Parents interested in being involved should contact the Food Service Director.

-Both breakfast and lunch is served at school daily, with the exception of half days.
+Both breakfast and lunch are served at school daily, with the exception of half days.
 On half days, the kitchen will serve breakfast only.
-For the 2021/2022 school year, all elementary buildings will be providing free breakfast and lunch to all students.
-For program compliance, we ask that free or reduced meals applications are completed as needed.
+For the 2024/2025 school year, all elementary buildings will be providing free breakfast and lunch to all students.
+For program compliance, we ask that Household Information Forms are completed for each family.
 These are available in the school office.
 Extra food items will be available at a cost to the student.
 Students may also bring their own lunch to school to be eaten in the school's cafeteria.
 Students who bring their own lunch may get a free milk if taken with a fruit.
 Adult lunches are available at a cost of \$3.80.

-Students are welcome to bring lunch from home but there are no facilities for warming food.
+Students are welcome to bring lunch from home, but there are no facilities for warming food.